Mwiche96/OhMyGrid/docs/tools.md

     <figcaption class="image-caption">The OpenStreetMap Editor plugin that allows to roughly estimate the voltage levels based on phase to phase clearance measurements.</figcaption>
 </div>

-1. Download the `PowerNetworkTools` plugin for JSOM.
+1. Download the `PowerNetworkTools` plugin for JOSM.
 Go to Edit > Preferences.
 Search for `PowerNetworkTools`, select it and press OK.
 1. Activate the Volage Estimator in the `Windows` menu.
 1. Press V to measure the distance between the two phases at the busbar.
 1. Read more about how to use the plugin in the README of the [official repository](https://github.com/openinframap/josm-power-network-tools).